 Secondly, both VPN services use the SHA-512 hash function for authentication.
 This goes a bit above most other VPNs of the industry, as most VPN tools are still using SHA-256.

-It’s also important to note that IPVanish and ExpressVPN support perfect forward secrecy.
-This means that a portion of the encryption keys constantly changes, making your past data inaccessible in case of a security breach.
-However, one thing causing problems to ExpressVPN is the report on Daniel Gericke, the Chief Information Officer of the company.
+However, there’s one issue concerning ExpressVPN – the report on its Chief Information Officer Daniel Gericke.
 He was revealed to be an ex-member of Project Raven, known for building hacking and cyber-espionage tools used by the UAE to target journalists, political opponents, and rival governments.
-However, has been no direct connection found between ExpressVPN and Project Raven itself.
+Yet, no direct connection was found between ExpressVPN and Project Raven.

 When it comes to jurisdiction, ExpressVPN is the clear winner.
 That’s because this VPN service is based in the British Virgin Islands while IPVanish is located in the United States.

 What’s the difference?
 Well, the US doesn’t have a good track record when it comes to privacy.
 Its government is known for spying on companies, requesting access to private user data, and other nefarious practices.
-The US also belongs to the Five Eyes intelligence alliance.
+The US also belongs to the 5-Eyes intelligence alliance.

 Meanwhile, the British Virgin Islands is a territory with a much more privacy-friendly atmosphere.

 There are significant differences between IPVanish and ExpressVPN in terms of logging.
 For instance, ExpressVPN uses RAM-only servers, wiping out data every time the server is rebooted.
 While no guarantees of privacy on their own, ExpressVPN still has a more secure server option of the two.